-This author presents the initial findings of a survey of counsellors to better understand their practice with respect to the use of Spiritual and Religious (S/R) Interventions.
-Assuming Professional Counsellors tend to do "what works", it was hoped that systematic research and analysis Christian counsellor activities would reveal those element that work for them and their clients.
-The data appears to suggest that while Christian Professional Counsellors consider many S/R interventions to often be 'suitable', their actual use of these in practice is only 'a little' - a low figure compared to American Christian Counsellors.
+This paper presents the initial findings of a survey of counsellors, intended to better understand their practice with respect to the use of Spiritual and Religious (S/R) Interventions.
+Assuming Professional Counsellors tend to do what works then it was hoped that a greater understanding of what counsellors are doing will give some clues into what seems to be working for them and their clients.

-Even though over 50% of Australians self-identify as having a Christian religious affiliation, Australian ethical standards demand that a client's religion be respected and worldview affirmed.
-This may be partially explained by the fact that nearly 25% of respondents indicated their employers or agencies did not give permission for the use of S/R Interventions in their workplace.
+However, the data seems to suggest that whilst Christian Professional Counsellors consider many S/R Intervention to often be 'Suitable', their actual use of these in practice is only 'a little'.
+This is shown to be particularly the case when compared to American colleagues even though over 50% of Australians self-identify as having a Christian religious affiliation and Australian ethical standards demand (for example) a client's religion be respected and worldview affirmed.

+Perhaps this is partially explained by the fact that nearly 25% of respondents indicated their employers or the agency they work for did not give permission for the use of S/R Interventions in their workplace.

-The author includes an analysis of the prevalence and suitability of a specific list of 15 S/R Interventions and proposed a helpful categorization of S/R interventions as personal, universal, typical and special.
-The author also discusses proposal for future research that includes a consideration of 26 DSM 5 disorder classifications and the possibly efficacious use of Spiritual and Religious interventions.
+The paper includes an analysis of the prevalence and suitability of a specific list of 15 S/R Interventions and a concluding suggestion that they may be helpfully divided into categories of personal, universal, typical and special.

+Finally, the paper concludes with a discussion of future research including a consideration of 26 DSM5 disorder classifications and their relative opportunity for future investigation with respect to Spiritual and Religious interventions.